Support Worker - Dunfermline & Rosyth

 About You

-• This role does not qualify for Skilled Worker visa sponsorship.
+This role does not qualify for Skilled Worker visa sponsorship.
+Applicants must have the right to work in the UK.

-Bring your compassion and energy — we’ll provide the training, support, and a workplace where you can thrive.
+Bring your compassion, energy, and creativity — we’ll provide the training, support, and inclusive workplace where you can thrive.

 A copy of Capability Scotland’s Equality and Diversity Policy is available upon request from the HR Team.